 A roundtable occurs where each stakeholder presents sector specific past and present information which highlights involvement with the client.

-The School Engagement Officer brings information obtained from the school specific to attachment, engagement and achievement concerns.
+If relevant, the School Engagement Support position brings information obtained from the school specific to attachment, engagement and achievement concerns.

 Once all of the client information, past and present programs, services and supports have been discussed a determination on the course of action occurs.